 I asked a handful of my friends to control me through a Human Programming Interface (HPI), using a 360° video feed.
 They had a simple mission; buy me some coffee.

 A sculpture representing the impact of Hurricane Sandy on the NYC subway system.
 This 3-dimensional map shows how long it took each station to resume operation after the system-wide shutdown on October 28, 2012.

 Gestural representations of the Mona Lisa captured with long-exposure photographs.
 Computer vision is used to track the position of the screen, which then displays the corresponding segment of the image.

 A physical radio that reads Twitter feeds in real-time.
 Constructed with a Raspberry Pi and controllable via the hardware interface and Twitter commands.

 Developed two children's books for the iPad.
 Both were named “New & Noteworthy” in the AppStore.

 Prototyped the next-generation of iPad interfaces in Objective-C.

 Picup is an iOS Application that facilitates file uploads in mobile web browsers and native applications.
 Available in the AppStore.

 An iPhone app to track, rate and share wine.
+Now under new ownership.
 Available in the AppStore.